rapidsai/gha-tools/README.md

 # gha-tools

-User tools for use in RAPIDS GitHub Actions workflows.
+User tools for RAPIDS GitHub Actions workflows.

 ### Install gha-tools

-Files related to packaging the tools repo itself as a conda package have been removed.
-It can be installed from GitHub directly with git clone or wget commands.
+This tools repo can be installed from GitHub directly with git clone or wget commands.
+Examples:

-Example of GitHub Actions syntax to install and set up `gha-tools`:
 ```yml
 - name: Download gha-tools with git clone
   run: |